-Criminal Law - Murder and Rape - the accused was indicted on counts of murder and Rape - held that the Crown had proved mens rea in the form of dolus eventualis in respect of the murder - held further that all the three essential requirements of Rape had been established by the Crown - accused accordingly convicted as charged.
+Criminal Law - Murder and Rape - the accused was indicted on counts of murder and Rape - held that the Crown had proved mens rea in the form of dolus eventualis in respect of the murder - held further that all the three essential requirements of Rape had been established by the Crown beyond reasonable doubt - accused accordingly convicted as charged - held further that extenuating circumstances exist in respect of the conviction of murder - accused sentenced to twenty years imprisonment in respect of the conviction of murder and eighteen years imprisonment in respect of the conviction of rape with aggravating factors - the sentences on both counts will run consecutively.

-JUDGMENT 23 APRIL 2014
+JUDGMENT 21 JULY 2014

-- The accused was indicted on two counts.
+- [1] The accused was indicted on two counts.
 In the first count of Murder, the Crown alleges that on the 12th Mary 2011 at Mpaka area in the Lubombo region, he unlawfully and intentionally killed Mgungu Harriet Maziya.
 He pleaded not guilty to the offence.
 On the second count of rape the Crown alleges that on the 12th May 2011 at Mpaka area in the Lubombo region, he unlawfully and intentionally had sexual intercourse with Mgungu Harriet Maziya without her consent.
-The Crown contends that the count of rape is accompanied by aggravating circumstances as envisaged by section 185 bis of the Criminal Procedure and Evidence Act 67 of 1938 on the basis that the accused stabbed the victim during the rape which led to her death.
+The Crown contends that the count of rape is accompanied by aggravating circumstances as envisaged by section 185 bis of the Criminal Procedure and Evidence Act 67 of 1938 on the basis that the accused stabbed the victim to death during the rape encounter.
 He pleaded not guilty to the rape charge. - [2] PW1 Xolile Tigezile Sibandze, a twelve year old girl, was admonished to speak the truth.
 She testified that the deceased was her grandmother, and, that on the 12th May 2011, she was sleeping in the same room with the deceased.
 She heard the deceased's bed moving, and, the deceased asked what she was doing.
 In reply she told her that she was sleeping.
-The door was not locked; she woke up and went to a neighbour's home to report that there was a person on the deceased's bed and who was killing her.
+The door was not locked; she woke up and went to a neighbour's home to report that there was a person who was killing the deceased on her bed.
 However, the neighbour did not open the door presumably because it was at night.
-She went back to the house and heard that the deceased and her assailant were still fighting; then she went to the main homestead which was situated nearby and she was able to report the incident to PW2.
-Together they went to the deceased's home; when they were next to the gate, they saw a person running away from the homestead but they could not identify him.
-At the deceased's house, they found her dead; her body was half-naked.
+She went back to the house and heard that the deceased and her assailant were still fighting; then she went to the main homestead which is situated nearby, and, she was able to report the incident to PW2.
+Together with PW2 they went to the deceased's home; when they were next to the gate, they saw a person running away from the homestead but they could not identify him.
+They found that the deceased was already dead; her body was half-naked.
 The defence did not cross-examine PW1.